 In addition, companies must register their manufacturing sites located outside of Japan and obtain a manufacturer’s registration from the PDMA if the site performs one of the following functions:

 - Design and development or filling of in-vitro diagnostic reagents

 Manufacturers based outside of Japan must also appoint a marketing authorisation holder (MAH), a company based in Japan who is the legally responsible party for certified medical devices.
 The MAH and registered manufacturing sites must establish and implement quality management system based on Japanese QMS ordinance.
 For more information about the revised J-QMS ordinance, please click here [ PDF 139 kB ].

 TÜV SÜD Japan was the first Certification Body registered by Japan’s Minister of Health, Labour and Welfare, and is an RCB for all Class II medical devices, Class III medical devices and invitro diagnostic reagents.
-TÜV SÜD Japan is also one of the only 2 RCBs in the market authorised to conduct marketing certification for Class III Medical Devices as designated by the Minister of Health, Labour and Welfare.
-Currently, TÜV SÜD Japan is one of the leading RCBs in Japan, based on the number of marketing certificates issued each year, and TÜV SÜD group subsidiaries collectively have the largest number of J-QMS auditors on staff.
+TÜV SÜD Japan is one of the leading RCBs in Japan, based on the number of marketing certificates issued each year, and TÜV SÜD group subsidiaries collectively have the largest number of J-QMS auditors on staff.
 These credentials, along with TÜV SÜD’s global network of medical device technical experts, provide manufacturers worldwide with an effective single source for assistance in the assessment and certification of medical devices in accordance with Japan’s requirements.